khulnasoft/AiKit/docs/overview/deep_dive/data_types.rst

 Special Case
 """"""""""""

-However, the major difference between the attributes and the decorators is that the attributes are set and assigned in the ivy function itself :mod:`ivy/functional/ivy/<ivy_functional_API>` , while the decorators are used within the frontend :mod:`ivy/functional/frontends/<some_frontend>` and backend :mod:`ivy/functional/backends/<some_backend>` to identify the supported or unsupported data types, depending on the use case.
+However, the major difference between the attributes and the decorators is that the attributes are set and assigned in the aikit function itself :mod:`aikit/functional/aikit/<aikit_functional_API>` , while the decorators are used within the frontend :mod:`aikit/functional/frontends/<some_frontend>` and backend :mod:`aikit/functional/backends/<some_backend>` to identify the supported or unsupported data types, depending on the use case.
-The attributes are set for functions that don't have a specific backend implementation for each backend, where we provide the backend as one of the arguments to the attribute of the framework agnostic function (because all ivy functions are framework agnostic), which allows it to identify the supported or unsupported dtypes for each backend.
+The attributes are set for functions that don't have a specific backend implementation for each backend, where we provide the backend as one of the arguments to the attribute of the framework agnostic function (because all aikit functions are framework agnostic), which allows it to identify the supported or unsupported dtypes for each backend.

-An example of an ivy function which does not have a specific backend implementation for each backend is the :attr:`einops_reduce` function. `This function <https://github.com/khulnasoft/aikit/blob/8516d3f12a8dfc4ec5f819789937d196c7e28566/ivy/functional/ivy/general.py#L1964>`_ , makes use of a third-party library :attr:`einops` which has its own backend-agnostic implementations.
+An example of an aikit function which does not have a specific backend implementation for each backend is the :attr:`einops_reduce` function. `This function <https://github.com/khulnasoft/aikit/blob/8516d3f12a8dfc4ec5f819789937d196c7e28566/aikit/functional/aikit/general.py#L1964>`_ , makes use of a third-party library :attr:`einops` which has its own backend-agnostic implementations.

 The :attr:`unsupported_dtypes` and :attr:`supported_dtypes` attributes take two arguments, a dictionary with the unsupported dtypes mapped to the corresponding backend framework.
 Based on that, the specific unsupported dtypes are set for the given function every time the function is called.
-For example, we use the :attr:`unsupported_dtypes` attribute for the :attr:`einops_reduce` function within the ivy functional API as shown below:
+For example, we use the :attr:`unsupported_dtypes` attribute for the :attr:`einops_reduce` function within the aikit functional API as shown below:

 .. code-block:: python